-ECON5143 International Finance (3 Credits)
+ECON5143 International Finance (3 Credits) Prerequisites: ECON5031 international point of view.

-Prerequisites: ECON5031

-This course deals with macroeconomics, financial markets, and monetary institutions, all from an international point of view.
 The field is eclectic, so the course can cover only a few theoretical topics: The balance of payments; international asset markets; and the exchange rate.
 The course concludes with contemporary policies in the international monetary system.
 The course complements International Trade (ECON5142) but can be taken alone.
 Students should have had undergraduate macroeconomics and microeconomics.
 Basic undergraduate courses in international trade and finance, as well as in money, would be useful.
 The course will use calculus and basic statistics.